jmcelwain/jmcelwain.github.io/jmcelwain/content/posts/raft-rust.md

 }
 ```

-Although this solves the problem of ensuring the state machine is logically sound, it still requires lots of boilerplate, and an annotation based meta-programming API that fully embodies Spring "magic".
+Although this solves the problem of ensuring the state machine is sound, it still requires lots of boilerplate, and an annotation based meta-programming API that fully embodies Spring "magic".

 ### Rust